vasisouv/vuetify-showcase-app/README.md

 ## Information

-I decided to create two individual modules to showcase both interval-based data polling and sorting/filtering.
+Sample app that contains two individual modules to showcase both interval-based data polling and sorting/filtering.
 I used the json-server, which has in-built sorting and filtering capabilities to utilize those on the server.
 However, json-server produces static data and for this reason ,